-How soon can I have sex after giving birth?
+When can I have sex after giving birth?

-When will I likely be fertile again?
+When will I be fertile again?

 This can be different for every woman, but it's best to take contraceptive precautions, even if you have sex relatively early on after giving birth.
 Most women will need to start using a contraceptive method around 21 days after delivery.

-It can be difficult to know when to start using contraception after you have given birth.
 The length of time will largely depend on whether you are ready for sexual intercourse, and if you are breastfeeding or not.

-Does breastfeeding work as a contraceptive method?
+Is breastfeeding a contraceptive method?